selcuksert/task-manager/README.md

 The UI is based on ReactJS and Bootstrap.

-Keycloak is used as IdP to enable OAuth2 and OIDC driven AAA.
+Keycloak with OpenLDAP is used as IdP to enable OAuth2 and OIDC driven AAA.